tobydriscoll/fnc-extras/julia/README.md

 ## Viewing examples

 You can see the example results as static HTML files from the links in [examples.html](examples.html).
-There are links to corresponding Julia scripts as well.
 As of February 2019, everything here runs in Julia 1.0 and 1.1.

 You can also [view the examples as notebooks](https://nbviewer.jupyter.org/github/tobydriscoll/fnc-extras/tree/master/julia/) using nbviewer.